rosenpass/rosenpass-website/README.md

 - **TODO**: Release notes need to be added (automatically).

 ## Hosting
-- The website is hosted on servercow.
+- The website is hosted at Flokinet.
-- There is currently no automated rollout.
-You have to move the files via FTP.
+- The rollout is automated via GitHub Actions: every push to `main` (or `beta`) builds the site with Nix and uploads it via FTPS.
 - The website runs on nginx instead of apache for security reasons, so no .htaccess etc.
 - **CAUTION**: Don't delete the folders "whitepaper" and "kaffeepause", as they are not in the github repository!